Last Updated on October 29, 2023

 It can aid in describing the course of an anterior cruciate ligament graft.

-For the location of the lateral femoral condyle sulcus, which is be within 10 mm of the line.
+For the location of the lateral femoral condyle sulcus, which is within 10 mm of the line.